Mihnea1711/SOC_System/README.md

-# Distributed Intrusion Detection System (Mini SOC)
+# Distributed Intrusion Detection System

 A containerized, event-driven Security Operations Center (SOC) designed to ingest, process, and analyze network and host data in real-time.
 The system uses a combination of signature-based rules and streaming Machine Learning (ML) to detect both known attacks and zero-day anomalies.